 Who are not eligible for Income Tax Rebate?

 Difference between ‘’ Deduction’’ and “Exemption”

-As per the Income Tax Act, 1961, several income tax exemptions given to the salaried individual.
+As per the Income Tax Act, of 1961, several income tax exemptions are given to the salaried individual.
 A salaried employee must inform the employer regarding claiming exemptions.
 So, at the time of the TDS deduction, the employer computes tax on the balanced income.

 Special allowance also is given by the employee in which certain parts of the amount is exempted from tax provided the vacation was within India